-Given that Ukraine’s legislature in the media sector is relatively vague, its practical implementation can be characterised as sporadic, multidirectional, inconsistent, unbalanced and non-transparent.
+Given that Ukraine’s legislature in the media sector is relatively vague, its practical implementation can be characterized as sporadic, multidirectional, inconsistent, unbalanced, and non-transparent.
 Existing laws are predominantly declarative and therefore insufficient in their regulative function, which results in their failure to translate into specific, effective policies.
 Instead, these declarative laws often overlap and duplicate each other, leading to ineffectiveness at best and legal impasses at worst.

 Anyway, the main pieces of legislation in the media sector include:

-- Law On Television and Radio Broadcasting (1993);
+● Law On Television and Radio Broadcasting (1993);

-- Law On Information (1992);
+● Law On Information (1992);

-- Law On Telecommunications (2003);
+● Law On Telecommunications (2003);

-- Law On Public Television and Radio Broadcasting (2014);
+● Law On Public Television and Radio Broadcasting (2014);

-- Law On Cinematography (1998);
+● Law On Cinematography (1998);

-- Law On Information Agencies (1995)
+● Law On Information Agencies (1995)

 ● Law On Print Media (Press) in Ukraine (1992);

-- Law On State Support of Mass Media and Social Protection of Journalists;
+● Law On State Support of Mass Media and Social Protection of Journalists;

-- Law On the National Council of Television and Radio Broadcasting of Ukraine.
+● Law On the National Council of Television and Radio Broadcasting of Ukraine.

 Most of these laws have been developed based on their Soviet prototypes, and as such they are not entirely up to date to the new trends in the sector.
 Legislation on online media is virtually nonexistent.
 Their operations are based on the abovementioned general laws at best.
-As a result, there is a major gap in national law which leaves online media neither regulated nor protected.
+As a result, there is a major gap in national law that leaves online media neither regulated nor protected.

 Recently, the Ukrainian state broadcaster has been reformed into a public broadcaster.
 The aim was to provide an independent source of unbiased information, without financial or administrative influence by the state.
 The issue has been pending for the last twenty years so far, although the first tangible progress in this respect was achieved in 2014, once the Law On Public Television and Radio Broadcasting was adopted.
 Its implementation, however, has protracted in the absence of the state authorities’ political will as well as continuous underfunding.

 A particular legislative issue that has been around in the Ukrainian media landscape for the last couple of years is the issue of language quotas.
 As the Ukrainian language was banned from public use in the 2nd half of 19th century under the Tsarist regime and was similarly restricted under the Soviet Union at least from the 1930s (a policy creating what has been referred to as a “linguicide”), there is growing support for the government’s efforts to promote the Ukrainian language.
-Nevertheless Ukraine remains largely a bilingual country, with Russian language dominating in big cities and specific fields of life (such as business).
+Nevertheless, Ukraine remains largely a bilingual country, with the Russian language dominating in big cities and specific fields of life (such as business).
 As a result of this new language policy, Ukrainian-language content quotas for radio were introduced in November 2016.
-According to the respective law, as of November 2018, at least 35 percent of songs and 60 percent of programmes broadcast shall be in Ukrainian.
-June 2017 saw the adoption of a similar piece of legislature for television, according to which at least 75 percent of programmes and movies broadcast on national television shall be in Ukrainian (the share is reduced to at least 60 percent for local TV companies).
+According to the respective law, as of November 2018, at least 35 percent of songs and 75 percent of programs broadcast shall be in Ukrainian.
+June 2017 saw the adoption of a similar piece of legislature for television, according to which at least 75 percent of programs and movies broadcast on national television shall be in Ukrainian (the share is reduced to at least 60 percent for local TV companies).